yshng/canonize/README.md

 ### Schedule

 The schedule will list every meeting of the course by week and by day, each week containing 1 or more meeting days.
-Each meeting day will have associated with it a list of assignments to be completed in preparation for that day, or that students will be ready to start working on following class that day.
+Each meeting day will have associated with it a list of assignments to be completed in preparation for that day, activities to be expected during class time, and/or assignments that students will be ready to start working on following class that day.
 (Meetings may be grouped in titled curricular units, sometimes with each week constituting a unit in and of itself.
 Each week has an optional title field.)